EPANET: Head-flow Curves of Pumps

 Within EPANET, pumps are modeled using a head-flow curve, which defines the relationship between hydraulic head imparted to the system by the pump and flow conveyed by the pump.
 The model calculates the flow conveyed by the pump element for a given system head condition based on this curve.
 EPANET can also model a pump as a constant power input, effectively adding a given amount of energy to the system downstream of the pump element.

 Network solver

 The network hydraulics solver employed by EPANET uses the "Gradient Method" first proposed by Todini and Pilati, which is a variant of Newton–Raphson method.

 Water-quality simulation

 EPANET includes the capability to model water age and predict flow of non-reactive materials and, under simplified conditions, reactive materials.
 This capability is frequently used to predict chlorine residuals within water distribution systems.
-While the internal water quality simulation capabilities only evaluates decay or growth of a single constituent, an extension is available (EPANET-MSX), which allows modeling of interactions between constituents.
+While the internal water quality simulation capabilities only evaluate decay or growth of a single constituent, an extension is available (EPANET-MSX), which allows modeling of interactions between constituents.